chainflip-io/chainflip-backend/state-chain/pallets/cf-staking/README.md

 This is a work-in-progress implementation of Chainflip staking functionality.

+## Assumptions

+Some simplifying assumptions have been made for now, and will need to be addressed as the project advances:

+- Assume Signature requests always succeed and result in a valid claim voucher being issued.
+- Claim vouchers don't expire - to do this we need to be able to query the current Ethereum block number.
+- Witness MultiSig is simulated using `ensure_root`.

 ## Purpose

 This pallet manages staking and claiming of stakes, including: